AnthonyYeh/vector/README.md

 3. Edit it.

 ### What has been done
-1. Produce dot product and cross product.
+1. It produces the dot product and cross product of two vectors.
-2. Created draw_vector().